Health and Safety

 General admission prices are a suggested contribution; pay what you wish.
 Ticketed exhibitions require a separate ticket at a set price (includes general admission).
 See our Tickets page for more information on admission and ticket types.

-If you’re meeting with a staff member, please enter through our staff entrance, located near the Statue of Liberty replica in our rear parking lot.
+If you’re meeting with a staff member, please enter through our staff entrance, located in our rear parking lot.

 When is the Museum Shop open?